 Why it’s important:

-Net promoter score (NPS) is a direct measurement of how much value your customers are gaining from your product.
-NPS calculation allows you to quickly find out why customers might be dissatisfied and to use their feedback to improve your product.
-The qualitative data gained from customer feedback help determine whether you have product/market fit, especially in the early stages of a SaaS business.
+NPS calculation lets you quickly discover why customers might be dissatisfied and use their feedback to improve your product.
+The qualitative data from customer feedback help determine whether you have product/market fit, especially in the early stages of a SaaS business.

 You only need to ask your customers one simple question to measure your NPS: “How likely are you to recommend us to a friend or colleague?”